Flutterando/modular/flutter_modular/README.md

 ### WidgetModule

 `WidgetModule` has the same structure as `Module`.
-It is very useful if you want to have a TabBar with modular pages.
+It is very useful if you want to have a `TabBar` with Modular pages.

 ```dart
 class TabModule extends WidgetModule {